 Collective Worship is an important and highly valued part of life at St Edmund’s.
 All students have the opportunity for a weekly formal act of worship which allows student’s time for reflection on the themes, ideas and issues presented to them.
-It is used to reinforce the Christian values and ethos of the school as articulated in the Micah verse.
+It is used to reinforce the Christian values and ethos of the school.

 Each week a thought for the week is presented to students in tutor time which leads to discussion and reflection.
 As part of the tutorial curriculum students also have regular opportunities to reflect on social, moral, spiritual and cultural issues that affect them and the world they live in.
 For example they are encouraged to suggest and discuss global issues in their World View session.